Youth Leadership Development

 Open Door Youth Gang Alternatives had 45 students enrolled in their Academic Charter Education After-School Program (ACE) at the beginning of the 2015-2016 school years.
 By the end of the school year, only 15 children remained in the program; there were no documented results of growth or quantifiable statics.
 At the beginning of the next school year; 2016-2017, Kisha Burton took on the task of the Program Manager.
 Mrs. Burton’s goal was to increase the attendance rate of each student while demonstrating rapid growth in academics and a decrease in disciplinary actions.
 After designing and implementing the structure-based method discussed above, she was able to document the following improvements; dramatic reduction in disciplinary referrals, suspension rates, truancy, and significant improvement in academic achievement.
 By the end of the school year there were 54 students in the program with documented quantifiable statistics to prove the success of the program implementation.
 80% of the participants of the ACE program improved their grades by 2 letter grades and made a 65% overall test score increase.
 Kisha Burton currently serves as the Co-Founder/Community Compliance Director for A True Change non-profit organization.
 She has taken the program format she created for the ACE program and enhanced it, with the direction of Ta’Rell Burton Sr. to document and display proof of the successful results of the Purpose Initiative Club.

 Enroll your youth today!
 Get class scheduling & updates (ages 12-17)

 Flippin’ the Script

 Bridging the gap between release and reality

-In collaboration with Colorado Department of Corrections are the original specialized and individualized plans which offer assistance in the areas of housing, employment skills and job readiness, transportation, money management, mentoring, family relationships, and support systems.
+The program’s individualized plans offer assistance in the areas of housing, employment skills and job readiness, transportation, money management, mentoring, family relationships, and support systems.